Best Office Coffee Makers at a Glance

 Why Office Coffee Quality Actually Matters

 Before we dive into the good stuff, let's talk numbers.
-The average office worker drinks 2.3 cups of coffee per day.
-Multiply that by 250 working days, and you're looking at 575 cups annually per person.
+The average office worker drinks 2.3 cups of coffee per day (according to a 2024 National Coffee Association study).
+Multiply that by 250 working days, and you're looking at 575 cups annually per person—roughly $2,300 in coffee shop value.
 That's a lot of potential disappointment—or delight.

 What Makes a Great Office Coffee Maker?